TIY-Austin-Front-End-Engineering/js-assignments/backbone-events-views-1/README.md

 ### Requirements

 * No JSHint warnings or errors
-* All requirements met to specification
+* All specifications met below

 ## Normal Mode